Master’s Degree in Biopharmaceutical Sciences

 - A minimum undergraduate grade-point average in engineering, science, and mathematics courses of 3.0 on a 4.0 scale.

-- A minimum of three letters of strong support from a former teacher or supervisor.
+- Letters of strong support from a professor or supervisor.

 - Non-native speakers of English (international students) are required to achieve a minimum score of 600 on the paper-based TOEFL (PBT) and 100 for iBT.